 Genesis were teenagers when they released their debut album.
 It’s produced by ex-Charterhouse pupil Jonathan King, who’d recently found success with the song ‘Everyone’s Gone To The Moon’.
 Progressive rock hadn’t been invented yet, and From Genesis to Revelation is comparable with the quirky 1960s chamber-pop of The Bee Gees.
 A tentative attempt at a Biblical concept album, it’s perfectly enjoyable with Gabriel’s husky voice and the group’s sense of melody.

-Genesis’ sophomore album is pretty, but it drags in places.
+Genesis became a full-fledged progressive rock band with their second album.
+Trespass is pretty but isn’t as engaging as their subsequent progressive rock records.
 It’s a mellow set of songs based around twelve-string guitar, and dynamic closer ‘The Knife’ is the clear standout.
 The introduction of Phil Collins on drums for follow-up Nursery Cryme gave the band more impetus.

 Wind & Wuthering is Genesis’ second album of 1976 and their last as a quartet.
 It’s uneven – classics like ‘Blood on the Rooftops’ and ‘Eleventh Earl of Marr’ share space with second-tier material like Banks’ ‘All In A Mouse’s Night’.
 It could gave been much stronger – it’s a shame that Steve Hackett contributions like ‘Inside and Out’ and ‘It’s Yourself’ were relegated to b-sides.

 Genesis became the first band to place five singles from the same album in the Billboard 100 with Invisible Touch.
-The simpler arrangements and radio-friendly production made their material accessible to a wider audience, but also alienated long-term fans.
-The material is generally tuneful and memorable though – the title track is a pop earworm while they revisit their prog heritage with ‘Domino’ and ‘The Brazilian’.
+The simpler arrangements and radio-friendly production made their material accessible to a wider audience but also alienated long-term fans.
+The material, however, is usually tuneful and memorable.
+The title track is a pop earworm while they revisit their prog heritage with ‘Domino’ and ‘The Brazilian’.

 Genesis’ first album as a quintet was a huge step up; the introduction of guitarist Steve Hackett and drummer Phil Collins added power and personality.
 The record’s main attractions are the three lengthy and macabre progressive rock epics – ‘The Musical Box’, ‘The Return of the Giant Hogweed’, and the bass-driven ‘The Fountain of Salmacis’.
 The shorter songs are good too – the theatrical ‘Harold the Barrel’ and the pretty ‘Seven Stones’ are great deep cuts.